trom-peter/VoxelGame/README.md

 ## Know Issues
 - When running the game in debug configuration, loading a new chunk will cause a crash.
-- Far away block can sometimes flicker when moving towards them.
+- Far away blocks can sometimes flicker when moving towards them.